 For activities that serve purposes in addition to stormwater management, Permittees shall estimate a percentage of expenditures that can be directly attributed to Permit implementation.
 The cost estimation of these activities shall be informed by feedback from staff performing those activities.
 Best Professional Judgement shall be used when estimating personnel costs for staff who are also assigned job responsibilities beyond stormwater Permit implementation.

 Permittees may attribute expenditures incurred while performing routine activities that are part of municipal operations required by an MS4 Permit (e.g., street sweeping, storm drain cleaning) entirely to the MS4 program.
 Permittees shall only report costs for the Permit-required frequency (costs incurred past the Permit-required frequency shall not be included).
-Permittees shall include relevant details of street sweeping, including area swept, type of sweepers, and volume of debris collected.
+Routine activities shall be considered Permit-required if performed in a manner or frequency necessary to meet a specific requirement in the MS4 Permit or to meet a commitment the Permittee has made in a Permit-required stormwater program plan.
+Permittees shall include relevant details of street sweeping, including curb-miles swept and volume or weight of debris collected.

 Permittees shall track portions of Permit-implementation costs recuperated by a cost recovery program (e.g., one time or recurring fees).

-Permittees shall track the sources of funds and amounts associated with each source to implement their MS4 permits.
+Permittees shall track the sources of funds and relative contribution (in percentage) associated with each source to implement their MS4 permits.

-5.3.6 The State Water Board recognizes that the variability and complexity of municipal accounting for stormwater programs may present a challenge for Permittees to track and report permit implementation costs using a list of standardized categories and line items, and as such, many of the costs reported may be estimates based on Best Professional Judgment.
+The State Water Board recognizes that the variability and complexity of municipal accounting for stormwater programs may present a challenge for Permittees to track and report permit implementation costs using a list of standardized categories and line items, and as such, many of the costs reported may be estimates based on Best Professional Judgment.
 Permittees shall develop and maintain supporting documentation explaining their cost estimation process, when applicable.
-Such documents shall be retained by the Permittees for at least five years and provided to the regional water boards or State Water Board upon request.
+Such documents shall be retained by the Permittees for at least five years beyond permit expiration and provided to the regional water boards or State Water Board upon request.

+The State Water Board shall develop and maintain a cost accounting guidance document.
+The document will provide general guidelines for cost tracking and reporting, examples of activities for each cost category, and description of funding sources.
+This guidance document is not intended to establish policy or regulation, nor does it represent a new application or interpretation of the Policy.
+The document will be reviewed annually and may be updated annually (as needed) based on Permittees’ needs and frequently asked questions.

-6. Optional Cost Reporting
+Optional Cost Reporting

 Permittees shall have an option to report stormwater program management expenditures for activities not required by their MS4 permits.
 Reporting such cost is voluntary and does not replace any mandatory cost reporting requirements established by this Policy.
+Optional costs shall be reported separate and distinct from cost reporting requirements described in section 5.

 When reporting expenditures consistent with 6.1, Permittees shall describe the cost incurred and justify its relevance to stormwater program management.